cprevite/ptdsAlpha/README.md

 ## Main references

-Here our some sources of informtation we used in order to create this project:
+Here our some sources we used in order to create this project:

 * [Eurostat](https://ec.europa.eu/eurostat/home)
 * M. Beckman, S. Guerrier, J. Lee, R. Molinari & S. Orso : An Introduction to Statistical Programming Methods with R